mikaeltorni/t3-cloneathon-entry/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 Development Guidelines

-- **TypeScript First**: All new code must be properly typed
-- **Component Patterns**: Follow existing hook and component patterns
-- **Error Handling**: Implement comprehensive error boundaries
-- **Performance**: Use React optimization patterns (memo, callbacks)
-- **Security**: Validate all user inputs and authenticate all requests
-- **Documentation**: Update README and add JSDoc comments

-## 🐛 Troubleshooting

-### Common Issues

-**Windows Installation Errors:**
-- If you see infinite NPM loops or "EPERM" errors, the `postinstall` hook was causing recursion
-- Solution: Use `npm run install:all` instead of `npm install`
-- This installs server packages first, then client packages separately

-**Build Errors:**
-- Ensure all TypeScript types are properly defined
-- Check for missing dependencies in package.json

-**Authentication Issues:**
-- Verify Firebase configuration in environment variables
-- Check Firestore security rules deployment

-**Server Connection:**
-- Ensure backend server is running on port 3000
-- Verify OpenRouter API key configuration

-**Cache Issues:**
-- Clear browser cache and localStorage
-- Restart development servers

-## 📄 License
+## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.

+## 🙏 Acknowledgments

+- Firebase team for firebase-functions-rate-limiter
+- OpenRouter for AI API access
+- React and TypeScript communities
+- Tailwind CSS for styling utilities

 ---

-**Built with using React, Tailwind, TypeScript, and Firebase**
+**🎯 T3 Cloneathon Entry**: This project demonstrates modern full-stack development with effective rate limiting using Firebase-native solutions, providing an excellent balance of simplicity and functionality.